What is JoLT?

 Who Should Attend JoLT?

 Participation in this experiential Shabbat learning program is encouraged for all Agudas children in grades K-6 (public/private & secular/parochial school students), providing the opportunity for our youth to create close and cohesive relationships irrespective of their weekday educational environments.

 The manner in which students are divided by age will depend upon final enrollment.
 However minimally we will have one room for children K – 2nd grade and another for 3rd – 6th grade.

 When will JoLT Meet?

-JoLT sessions will take place on Saturdays from August 25 through June 8.
-JoLT Calendar 2018-2019
+JoLT sessions will take place on Saturdays from August 17 through May 16 (Kid’s Tikkun on May 29, including dinner).

 Children in 3rd grade and above who do not attend Jewish day School should arrive at 9:15 am for 35 minutes of Hebrew reading reinforcement.
 The JoLT Program for all children will run from 10:00 am through the conclusion of services (approximately 11:30 am).

 Our policy will be to welcome our students and families whenever they are able to join us.
 We understand some families may have other commitments at various times during the year on Shabbat.

 The curriculum will focus on shul literacy, holidays, Shabbat tefillah skills, parshat hashavua, Israel, and Jewish values.
 The JoLT curriculum will complement rather than repeat what is covered at the Day Schools, and will replace the old “Sunday School” model.